Nowhere dense Ramsey sets: Introduction

 \begin{definition} A finite configuration $X\subseteq \RR^\infty$ is called \textit{P-Ramsey} if there exists a configuration $Y\subseteq \RR^{\infty}$ and a real number $\mu>0$ such that the following holds: \begin{enumerate} \item[(i)] $Y\rightarrow (X)_r$ holds for every integer $r\geq 1$. \item[(ii)] Every finite subconfiguration $Y'\subseteq Y$ contains a configuration $Z\subseteq Y'$ with $|Z|\geq \mu|Y'|$ such that $Z$ is $X$-free \end{enumerate} \end{definition}

-The definition is motivated by a problem formulated by Pisier in \cite{G83} (see also \cites{ENR90, RRS22, NRS22}).
+The definition is motivated by a similar problem concerning the equivalence of density and Ramsey statement for sum-free sets formulated by Pisier in \cite{G83} (see also \cites{ENR90, RRS22, NRS22}).
 Note that statement $(ii)$ of the P-Ramsey definition is in contrast with the density statement introduced in Theorem \ref{thm:densitysimplex}, since it says that every finite subconfiguration contains a large set without a copy of $X$.
+Hence, in some sense, the configuration $Y$ in Definition \ref{def:pramsey} is a witness that the Ramsey property is strictly weaker than the density property for $X$.

 Clearly, if $X$ is P-Ramsey, then $X$ is Ramsey.
 However, the converse is not so clear.
 In this paper, we start the study of P-Ramsey configurations by showing the following two results.

 \begin{theorem} All simplices are P-Ramsey. \end{theorem}